MicrosoftLearning/mslearn-sql-dev/Instructions/Labs/01-configure-auto-failover-groups.md

     </Project>
     ```

-1. Open the `Program.cs` file in **VS Code**.
+1. Open the `Program.cs` file in **Visual Studio Code**.
 In the editor, replace all the existing code with the code provided below.

     > **Note:** Take a moment to review the code and observe how it prints information about the primary and secondary servers in the auto-failover group.